ERnsTL/osi-stack/doc/01 tun-tap server.md

   ```

 * After much trying with routing, ebtables etc. getting the packets to go from one tap interface to another, a more direct way is to simply bind a raw socket to an existing network interface as described above (PF_PACKET, SOCK_RAW, ethertype).
 Tested with afsocket interface - rustix and pnet should probably also work.
 And works.

+## Check

+* Sending and receiving works between two computers on an Ethernet network.

+## Act

+* Nothing to be done for now.